 The language camps are an integral part of St. Scholastica's Russian language program, but they are open to all students, including those with no previous Russian language experience.
 Students earn four credits that may be applied to the Cultural Diversity portion of the area distribution requirements.

 In alternate summers, St. Scholastica faculty offer English language camps for students from Petrozavodsk.
 St. Scholastica students also are encouraged to participate in these camps as hosts to the College's guests from Russia.
 For more information, contact Karen Rosenflanz at firstname.lastname@example.org.

-You must be at least a sophomore and have completed one semester of college Spanish, or its equivalent to be eligible.
-Financial aid is available for this program, and Pell Grant and Minnesota State Grants are available for summer school.
+You must be at least a sophomore and have completed one semester of college Spanish or its equivalent to be eligible.
 A $200 deposit is required to show your intent to participate in the program and is NOT refundable after March 1.

 Earn 4 credits in MGT 3777 or HUM 2101 China Study Abroad.
 Students will experience Shanghai, Hong Kong, Guangzhou, Macau, and Zhuhai.

 Students will attend mini-courses at United International College (UIC), a private college located in Zhuhai.
 They will have presentations on Chinese economics, language, culture, and Whole Person Education (the UIC counterpart to General Education).
 The College's International Office organizes a series of local tours for the CSS group; at the end of the program, we will spend 4 days in Shanghai.
 UIC enrolls about 4,000 students; all courses are delivered in English.